kattni/pyohio_2018_cp/README.md

 To run Mu on Mac, type `mu` into the command line.

 To run Mu on Linux, from inside the venv, type `python3 -m mu` into the command line.

+## Inside Mu editor
+Once you've opened Mu, it will present you with a list of options.
+For this tutorial, choose "Adafruit CircuitPython".

+If there is no CircuitPython compatible board plugged in when the editor is opened, there will be a dialog box that starts with "Could not find an attached Adafruit CircuitPython device".
+This is normal.